If You Can Dream Foundation

-Our response to that challenge is the Extinction Call to Action.
 The world is going through a series of transformations these days and it is being accentuated by Climate Change.
 One of the major problems caused by this ever changing environment is the diversity of our ecosystem.
 A large number of species are disappearing every day, contributing to a shrinking diversity which can lead to an extinction event.
-About 41,000 species are in danger of going extinct and this number
+About 41,000 species are in danger of going extinct according to the IUCN Red List of Threatemed Species (link to the List is shown at the bottom of this page).

 This page was created to raise awareness of the dangers of losing this diversity and the problems we all will face in case an extinction event really occurs.